Skip to primary navigation Skip to content Skip to footer

 We look forward to seeing you on the narrow gauge!

-September 8th: Sorcha & Emilia
+September 8th: Emilia Dahlin

 Emilia has toured through the U.S., Canada, Brazil and Europe.
 Known for memorable performances, Emilia garnered national awards, from Telluride Troubadour, Winner of the Starbucks Music Makers Competition, Winner of Boston Music Conference Songwriting Competition, and the Great Waters Songwriting Contest.